 Teaching and Research Laboratories

-In the Fall of 2017, approximately 2,000 square feet was renovated to relocate all teaching and research space within the School of Health Sciences to the Fieldhouse building on the St. Charles campus.
-The renovation and relocation was completed during the Summer of 2017 and effectively provides the first dedicated teaching and research space for the School of Health Sciences.
+In the fall of 2017, approximately 2,000 square feet was renovated to relocate all teaching and research space within the School of Health Sciences to the Fieldhouse building on the St. Charles campus.
+The renovation and relocation was completed during the summer of 2017 and effectively provides the first dedicated teaching and research space for the School of Health Sciences.
 In addition to space dedicated for offices, approximately 350 square feet has been dedicated to the development an exercise biochemistry laboratory space and approximately 1,400 square feet for the Exercise and Performance Nutrition Laboratory.
 This new location allows for all Exercise Science and Health Sciences students to more closely interact with program faculty, participate in teaching and research projects and collect data for faculty and student research projects.
-During the summer of 2018, additional space was dedicated to create a dedicated laboratory space for teaching and research related to thermoregulation, hydration, and thermal stress.
+During the summer of 2018, additional space was dedicated to create a laboratory space for teaching and research related to thermoregulation, hydration, and thermal stress.